 The Directors acknowledge their responsibility for the Group’s systems of internal controls and for reviewing their effectiveness.
 These internal controls are designed to safeguard the assets of the Company and to ensure the reliability of financial information for both internal use and external publication.
 Whilst the Directors are aware that no system can provide absolute assurance against material misstatement or loss, regular reviews of internal controls are undertaken to ensure that they are adequate and effective.

 The Board considers risk assessment important in achieving its strategic objectives.
 There is a process of evaluation of performance targets through regular reviews by senior management who compare actual progress to forecasts.
 Project milestones and timelines are regularly reviewed.

 Risks and uncertainties

 Risk assessment and evaluation is an essential part of the Company’s planning and an important aspect of the Company’s internal control system.
-The principal risks facing the Company are set out in the Strategic Report.
+The principal risks facing the Company are set out in the Group Strategic Report.

 Risk management and treasury policy

-The Directors intend to comply with Rules 21 and 31 of the AIM Rules relating to Directors’ dealings and will take all reasonable steps to ensure compliance by the Group’s applicable employees as well.
+The Directors comply with Rules 21 and 31 of the AIM Rules relating to Directors’ dealings and will take all reasonable steps to ensure compliance by the Group’s applicable employees as well.
 The Board has adopted a Share Dealing Code that is appropriate for an AIM quoted company and this applies to Directors, senior management and any employees who are in possession of “unpublished price sensitive information”.
 All such persons are prohibited from trading in the Company’s securities if they are in possession of “unpublished price sensitive information”.
 Subject to this condition and trading prohibitions applying to certain periods, trading can occur provided the relevant individual has received the appropriate prescribed clearance.

 Relations with shareholders